raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ### Checking the current coordinates

 If you wanted your experiment to run when the ISS is above a particular location on Earth, you could use the values of latitude and longitude to trigger some other action.
-Remember that the ISS' orbit does not pass over everywhere on Earth, and that more of our planet's surface is water than land.
+Remember that the ISS's orbit does not pass over everywhere on Earth, and that more of our planet's surface is water than land.
 So in your three-hour experimental window, the chances of passing over a very specific city or location will be low.

 To try out how this could be useful in your program, modify the code above so that it will print a message when ISS is above the southern hemisphere.